goutham-nekkalapu/rl-course/README.md

 ### Participation

 I try to create an active learning environment in my classroom, which is incentivized with the _Participation_ grade.
 Attendance is mandatory, you can't participate if you don't attend.
 It is the responsibility of the student to attend all classes.
-If you have to miss class, due to sickness or other circumstances, please notify your instructor by Slack in advance.
-Supporting documents (e.g., doctor’s notes) should accompany absences due to sickness.
+If you have to miss class, due to sickness, job interviewing, or other circumstances, please notify your instructor by Slack in advance.
+Supporting documents (e.g., doctor’s notes) may be asked for to accompany absences.

 Tardiness negatively impacts an active learning environment, thus will impact your participation grade.